A New Analytical Approximation of the Fluid Antenna System Channel: Numerical Results

-\paragraph{FAS performance Analysis} to assess the FAS performance for a larger range of $N$, we plot the outage probability $P_{out}$ versus the number of ports $N$, for different values of target SNR $\gamma_{th}/\Gamma$, and different values of $W$.
-More precisely, in fig. \ref{fig:poutvsN}, we compare the probability of outage given by the second stage approximation (Approx.) to the one given by equation (16) in \cite{FAS1} (Ref. \cite{FAS1}), and to the empirical probability of outage (Empirical).
-In fig. \ref{fig:poutvsN1}, we fix $W=1$ and we consider two levels of target SNR, $0$dB and $2$dB.
-As expected, the probability of outage rises as the SNR target increases.
-However, the main observation is that the probability of outage of our model accurately approximates the empirical probability of outage, which is considerably high and almost constant compared to the one in \cite{FAS1}.
-More precisely, if we consider the ambitious SNR target $\gamma_{th}/ \Gamma=0$dB, both the empirical and approximated probabilities of outage are around $10^{-1}$ independently of the number of ports $N$.
-On the other hand, the probability of outage in \cite{FAS1} starts at $0.01$ for $N=10$, and decreases without a floor to reach $1.52~10^{-23}$ for $N=150$.
-This shows that parameterizing the channel as in \cite{FAS1} do not accurately capture the correlation between the FAS ports and provides an optimistic performance analysis.
-The interpretation of this result comes back again to the intuition linking diversity to independent channels.
-In fact, as $N$ rises for a fixed $W$, we are reducing the space between the ports, increasing their inter-correlation, and therefore, lowering diversity.
-This can be shown by a probability of outage that does not scale with $N$.
-In fig. \ref{fig:poutvsN2}, we fix $\gamma_{th}/\Gamma=0$dB and we consider two values of $W$, 0.5 and 1.
-As expected, the probability of outage drops as the space increases with $W$.
-Further, we can observe the same behavior as in fig. \ref{fig:poutvsN1}, with an almost contant probability of outage that does continuously drop with $N$ as it is stated in \cite{FAS1}.
-This again can be explained by the fact that the model used in \cite{FAS1} simplifies the structure of the covariance matrix, and does not fully capture the dependence between the ports as their density increases.
-In fact, while it ensures that the correlation between the reference port and the other ports follows Jake's model, the other correlations taken between two ports that none of them is the reference port do not follow the covariance function given by Jake's model.
+In Fig. \ref{fig:poutvsN1}, Fig. \ref{fig:poutvsN2}, and Fig. \ref{fig:poutvsN3} we fix $\gamma_{th}/\Gamma=0$dB, $\gamma_{th}/\Gamma=2$dB, and $\gamma_{th}/\Gamma=5$dB respectively.
+Further, for each of the three scenarios, we consider three values of $W$, namely, 0.5, 1, and 2.
+As expected, the probability of outage rises as the SNR target increases and drops as the space increases with $W$.
+However, the main observation is that the probability of outage of our model closely approximates the empirical probability of outage, which is considerably high and almost constant compared to the one in \cite{FAS1}.
+More precisely, if we consider the SNR target $\gamma_{th}/ \Gamma=0$dB and $W=1$, both the empirical and approximated probabilities of outage are around $10^{-1}$ independently of the number of ports $N$.
+On the other hand, the probability of outage in \cite{FAS1} decreases without a floor to reach $1.52~10^{-23}$ for $N=150$.
+This shows that parameterizing the channel as in \cite{FAS1} does not accurately capture the correlation between the FAS ports, providing an optimistic performance analysis.
+In fact, while it ensures that the correlation between the reference port and the other ports follows Jake's model, the other correlations do not follow the covariance function given by Jake's model.
 Therefore, simplifying the correlation structure of these highly dependent channels can considerably influence the achievable performance analysis.
-Although, the outage probabilities are still high, the idea of diversity in a small space is still worth exploring.
-However, it is constrained by space and needs careful analysis to investigate the specific ranges of $N$ and $W$ where we can have a significant gain with respect to traditional multi-antenna systems.